unibas-tilics/tilics/renderer/README.md

 ### Rendering Process
 1. Convert markdown files to LaTeX.
-2. Convert images to PDF.
-3. Generate a Table of Contents.
+2. Generate a Table of Contents.
-4. Compile everything into the final PDF.
+3. Compile everything into the final PDF.

 ### Key Files
 - **main.tex**: Defines the PDF structure.